-If your drains keep getting clogged and you resort to the liquid plumber, it’s time to make a change!
-Those harsh chemicals may be easy to just pour and clear your drain but are a risk to your pipes and your health.
-Luckily, these ways can be just as easy, with the advantage of safety.
+If your drains keep getting clogged it is time to do a Septic Tank Emptying.
+Harsh chemicals may be easy to just pour and clear your drain but are a risk to your pipes and your health.
+Luckily, we offer the best septic tank services in town.

 Simply cover your drain with the plunger and start plunging!
 You want to do this in small and short increments, for the best results.
 Do this until it breaks up the gunk.
 If you have a double-bowl sink, make sure you cover the opposite drain with a wet cloth, so plunging the sink is more effective.

 It doesn’t get easier than this.
 Boil up some water in a kettle, and pour it down the clogged drain in a few increments.
 Usually, all it takes is some hot water to break down the gunk inside your drain.